Human Papillomavirus: Epidemiology, Causes, Symptoms, And Management

 The Human Papillomavirus, or HPV, is considered to be the most common infection that is transmitted through sexual activity.
 This sexually transmitted infection already infects around 45.2% of men and 39.9% of women in the United States.
 At least 80% of all people are estimated to be infected with HPV at some point in their life.

 What is HPV?

-HPV is a sexually transmitted infection that is considered to be one of the most common in the United States, as well as many other parts of the world.
+HPV is a sexually transmitted infection that is considered to be one of the most common in North America, as well as many other parts of the world.
 The term HPV is actually used to describe over 150 different viruses, all related to the Human Papillomavirus infection.
 Different types of HPV viruses, also called strains, are classified by specific numbers.
 Some strains of these viruses are more harmful than others.
 This is also one of the more complicated sexually transmitted infections due to the fact that it often does not yield any symptoms that may signal the presence of HPV.

 The HPV virus does not cause any obvious symptoms like most other sexually transmitted infections do.
 This is one of the most significant problems that the healthcare industry, as well as the infected part of the population, is currently facing in regards to the virus.